codecraftingtools/codecraftingtools.github.io/_sources/software.rst.txt

   data between the subcomponents of a system.
 This tool can be used to graphically construct `Chierps`_ applications.

+.. _Shasam:

+Shasam
+  Standardized hierarchic architecture for simulation and modeling.
+  This is a component-based 6-DOF simulation framework with Monte Carlo capability that is built on top of `Chierps`_.

 .. _Turtal:

 Turtal